madfelps/challenge-nuitee/README.md

 - **Password Reset Flow** - Implement secure password reset with email verification tokens
 - **Profile Management** - Allow users to update their profile information

-- **ArgoCD Integration** - Implement GitOps workflow with ArgoCD for automated deployments
+- **ArgoCD Integration** - Implement GitOps workflow with ArgoCD for automated deployments and rollbacks
-- **Rollback Capabilities** - Implement automated rollback mechanisms for failed deployments

-- **Amazon Integration** - EKS for Kubernetes deployment, RDS for managed PostgreSQL, ElastiCache for Redis caching, Load Balancer for traffic distribution, S3 for logs and backups, Secrets Manager for credential management
+- **Amazon Integration** - EKS for Kubernetes deployment, RDS for managed PostgreSQL, ElastiCache for Redis caching, Load Balancer for traffic distribution, S3 for logs and backups and Secrets Manager for credential management

 - **Observability** - Add custom metrics for API performance using Prometheus, create Grafana dashboards and implement alerts for system failures